dkoval/flamalgam/README.md

 to optimize the read layer of the system you are building.
 But first things first - you somehow need to `join` infinite streams `A` and `B` in order to produce `C` and and these are types of problems this project deals with.

 ...
-Put a diagram here ...
+TODO: put a diagram here ...

 Without further ado let's get right to it.